TheGuyWithTheFace/Sensation-Perception-TLDR/sensation_perception_tldr.md

     * _M_ - Medium (green)
     * _L_ - Long (Red)
- * **Univariance**: Infinite set of wavelength+intensity combinations can get same respont from S, M, and L cones
+ * **Univariance**: Infinite set of wavelength+intensity combinations can get same responce from S, M, and L cones
     * **Metamers**: Illuminants physically distinct, perceptually the same
     * This is how display LEDs work
  * **Color Space**: 3D space describing all color percepts